Getting Started with 80/20 Training

 Here are answers to some common questions we receive:

-A: This issue is resolved by following the instructions in the document Understanding Your TrainingPeaks.com Structured Workout Plan.
-Until you specify and setup the 80/20 zones, TrainingPeaks uses default or previously defined zones which will not align to the 80/20 system.
+A: This issue is resolved by following the instructions in the document Understanding Your TrainingPeaks Structured Workout Plan.
+Until you specify and setup the 80/20 zones, TrainingPeaks uses legacy or previously-defined zones which do not align to the 80/20 system.

 Q: My pace (or power) and heart rate zones don’t line up.
 For example, when I’m in Zone 2 for pace I’m in Zone X for heart rate.

 A: This issue is usually resolved by ensuring that you use one field test to capture the threshold of multiple intensity types as outlined in the documents Intensity Guidelines for Running or Intensity Guidelines for Triathlon.
 By measuring Pace, Power, and/or HR in a single test, the three intensity types may align.
 However, due to the inconsistent nature of heart rate, it is normal for a given output to result in a different heart rate on a subsequent day.
 This is a normal phenomenon when using heart rate.

 Q: I'm struggling to stay in Zone 1 or Zone 2.
 Help!